DoubLL/linux-desktop/000_index.md

 This workspace contains documentation for customizations and configurations made to this Pop_OS system.
 The documentation follows a hierarchical structure similar to OneNote, where main topics have numbered pages (100, 200, 300) and child pages provide additional details (210, 220, 310, etc.).

-**Documentation Principle**: Only custom configurations and manually installed software are documented here—not default Pop_OS features or pre-installed applications.
+**Documentation Principle**: Only custom configurations and manually installed software are documented here - not default Pop_OS features or pre-installed applications.

 ## Navigation